 By controlling for a strong therapeutic alliance, we want to make treatment easier for both the client and therapist.
 This in turn can reduce burnout and increase access and availability to better suited therapy.

 What to match?

-Earlier research has tended to examine matches on general values and attitudes that may be quite separate to the processes occurring in treatment between a client and their psychologist.
-We think psychologist–client matches in attitudes, beliefs, and expectations may be the more direct and important predictors of treatment outcomes.
-We also acknowledge that more general traits such as personality and similar life experiences have been found to be good indicators of treatment success.
+Earlier research tended to examine matches on general values and attitudes that may be quite separate to the processes occurring in treatment between a client and their therapist.
+Researchers are now examining the impacts of specific traits as a more direct predictor of treatment outcomes.

 We match on:

 coping style - how parties prefer to deal with a problem